Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60S and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.72 degrees Kelvin in August 2025, compared to 0.74 in July 2025.
+In both land and oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.72 degrees Kelvin in August 2025, versus 0.74 in the previous month.

 Sample.
-There are 2,108 data points overall in the monthly series shown in the plot above.
-The series covers the span of time extending from January 1850 to August 2025.
+The monthly time series displayed in the figure has a total of 2,108 data points.
+The series covers the time span extending from January 1850 to August 2025.

 History.
-Have a look at a few statistics computed on the whole sample: the anomaly recorded a bottom of -1.05 degrees Kelvin in January 1861; it recorded a maximum of 1.05 in September 2023; it had a mean of -0.26.
+Have a look at some summary statistics calculated on the full sample: the anomaly recorded a bottom of -1.05 degrees Kelvin in January 1861; it recorded a maximum of 1.05 in September 2023; it had a mean value of -0.26.

 Latest values